marcel-van-de-kamp/movie-assignments/exercises/09 - processing user input/assignment.md

 > Test it in the browser and see what happens.
 - *testing testing.. wtf..?*
 > Oops, we don't want the changes to directly be reflected in the movie list as well, so we need to decouple its model.
 - In the movies component, use the `Object.assign` to clone the movie ($event) parameter.
-Set the `selectedMovie` property the clone object.
+Set the `selectedMovie` property to the cloned object.

 **Extra**:
 - As an **extra** functionality, we want to clear the `genre` input when the user presses the escape button